-- Examine their understanding of human behaviour to increase their insight into disruptive behaviours
+- Examine your understanding of human behaviour to increase your insight into disruptive behaviours

 - Determine the most significant behavioural influences that may lead to disruptive behaviours

-- Evaluate and expand their skills in managing behavioural issues with staff, patients and visitors
+- Evaluate and expand your skills in managing behavioural issues with staff, patients and visitors

-- Develop communication skills for defusing conflict, aggression and disruptive behaviours.
+- Develop solution-focused communication skills for defusing conflict, aggression and disruptive behaviours.

 8:30am - Registration and Refreshments